tree-sitter build

 -o/--output

-Specify where to output the shared object file (native or WASM).
+Specify where to output the shared object file (native or Wasm).
 This flag accepts either an absolute path or a relative

 path.
 If you don't supply this flag, the CLI will attempt to figure out what the language name is based on the parent

-in the current working directory.
+parser.so or parser.wasm in the current working directory.

 --reuse-allocator